 When it comes to your camping wardrobe, you need to think layers.
 The whether can be hot during the day and cold at night—honestly, it can be hot in the sun and warm in the shade.
 So being prepared is important.

 Aim for plus size tops that are easy to layer, and make sure you bring at least one of each layer.
-You want a tank top like the Just My Size or TiTCool.
+You want a tank top like the Just My Size or 7th Element.
 A t-shirt like the Under Armour or Just My Size.
-And at least one long-sleeved top like the Just My Size V-Neck.
+And at least one long-sleeved top like the Just My Size v-neck.

 Try looking for tops that are made from merino wool or other moisture-wicking material.
 This will not only help keep you cool and dry, but they’ll help make your tops last longer too so you can pack less!